3mdeb/3mdeb-secpack/keys/employees-keys/README.md

   through 5 channels that he/she is the only person in control of channels.

-We recommend to create [Keybase account](https://keybase.io) to simplify process of proving multiple identities and tying those to give GPG key pair.
+We recommend to create [Keybase account](https://keybase.io) to simplify process of social proof multiple identities and tying those to give GPG key pair.
+Please note that Keybase is not fully open source so we should never rely only this single way of verification.

 ### Key signing